-9001 W. 62nd Street Merriam, Kansas 66202-2815

-Phone: 913-322-5500 Fax: 913-322-5505

-www.merriam.org cityofmerriam@merriam.org

-and drainage systems, snow removal, building and residential code enforcement, city planning and zoning, and court services.
+9001 W. 62nd Street Merriam, Kansas 66202-2815 Phone: 913-322-5500 Fax: 913-322-5505 The City of Merriam provides its citizens with a wide variety of services, including: police and fire protection, cultural and recreational activities, construction and maintenance of the City's facilities, parks, street network and drainage systems, snow removal, building and residential code enforcement, city planning and zoning, and court services.